HealthTechSG/HXIS-Integration-Sandbox/README.md

 ## Support & Documentation

 - **Technical Support**: Open an issue on GitHub for technical questions
-- **Healthcare Integration Guidance**: Refer to FHIR R4 documentation and EPIC implementation guides
+- **Healthcare Integration Guidance**: Refer to FHIR R4 documentation and Epic implementation guides
 - **Training Materials**: Additional tutorials and examples available in `/docs` directory
 - **Community**: Join our healthcare developer community for best practices and collaboration

 ---

 *The HXIS Integration Sandbox is a development tool designed to accelerate NGEMR integration projects.
-It provides realistic healthcare data and EPIC-compatible APIs for safe development and testing environments.*
+It provides realistic healthcare data and Epic-compatible APIs for safe development and testing environments.*